rebelwarrior/numenera/ninth_world.md

 Secret: The Amber Pope is possibly supporting noble warlord Tarvesh as a leader to take over the kingdom.
 Government: Varies, from city states run by princes or nobles to even a republic or two.

-> _"Those not rich, are poor."_ – Old Aian saying (city in Milave)

-> How is Aian different from Qi?
+> _How is Aian different from Qi?_
-In Qi, a city of learning, a city of government, wealth in flaunted, put on display, sometimes in gaudy fashion.
-Even servants of rich people in Qi dress fashionably, the location of your house in the city is very important, the closer to the Amber Pope and his machine security the more safe and more expensive, as well who do you marry.
+In Qi, a city of learning, a city of government, wealth is flaunted, put on display, sometimes in gaudy fashion.
+Even servants of rich people in Qi dress fashionably, the location of your house in the city is very important, the closer to the Amber Pope and his machine security the more safe and more expensive.
 In Aian, the city of merchants, having money to make big deals is considered most important.
 People dress well, but fashion is not as important.
 Unlike most of the South of Steadfast, people in Aian don't patronize high art, preferring more popular fare.
 Education is not important, negotiating and making money is.
 Your skills are considered important.
 The biggest display of wealth in Aian is needing and having your own security _force_, rather than just a few bodyguards.
 Because Aian doesn't have a center like Qi does, where you live in Aian is secondary to how big your place is.
-Aian is positively small (30K residents) compared to Qi (500k residents).
+Aian is also positively small (30K residents) compared to Qi (500k residents).

 8) Ancuan: (Pirates and Ruins)
 {:.subtitle.is-5.mt-5}